richellethorpe/DrSillyStrinzFactory.Solution/README.md

 ## Setup/Installation Requirements

-1. Clone this repo and create a SQL database for Stylists and Clients.
-2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "Factory".
+**DATABASE**
+- Install and configure MySQL using these [instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
+- Install [MySQL Workbench](https://www.mysql.com/products/workbench/) on your computer if it isn't already.

+**REPOSITORY**
+- Clone this repository.
-3. Within the production directory "Factory", create a new file called appsettings.json.
+- Within the production directory "Factory", create a new file called appsettings.json.
-4 .Within appsettings.json, put in the following code, replacing the database name with your database naming convention, uid and pwd values with your own username and password for MySQL.
+- Within appsettings.json, put in the following code, replacing the database name with your database naming convention, uid and pwd values with your own username and password for MySQL.

-{
+>{
   "ConnectionStrings": {
       "DefaultConnection": "Server=localhost;Port=3306;database=[database_name];uid=[id_here];pwd=[your_password];"
   }
 }

+- Once appsettings.json is complete and you have created your models with all object variables that you want in your database completed, run `dotnet ef migrations add Initial`.
+Then `dotnet ef database update` to complete migration to your database.
-5. Run `dotnet watch run` in the command line to start the project in development mode with a watcher.
+- Run `dotnet watch run` in the command line to start the project in development mode with a watcher.
-6. Open the browser to _https://localhost:5001_.
+- Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/c-and-net/basic-web-applications/redirecting-to-https-and-issuing-a-security-certificate).

 ## Known Bugs